phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

 - "fat jars" sollten nicht in Containern deployed werden, da die Dependencies sich kaum ändern und jedes Mal neu mitkopiert werden müssen (jib maven plugin berücksichtigt dies).<br/> *With a fat-jar, all your dependencies get bundled with your own code, in one jar, which then docker puts in a single layer.
 This means that if your dependencies are 200mb, you will need another 200mb for each code change, and each build.*<br/> Evtl. hat z.
 B. hat eine 0815-Spring-Boot-App hat nur wenig "eigenen" Code, aber 60mb Deps und 10mb Resources.
 Deps und Resources sollten stattdessen eigene Layer bekommen:<br/>
   OS -> JRE -> Deps -> Resources -> Code [2]
 - JRE-Größe reduzieren mit jlink (strip debug, no headers, no man pages, compress, ...) und jdeps
-- *always make sure you allocate at least 25% more memory to your container (i.e. ‘-m’) than your heap size value* [3]
+- *always make sure you allocate at least 25% more memory to your container (i.e. ‘-m’) than your heap size value.
+Besides heap space your application needs space for Java threads, Garbage collection, metaspace, native memory, socket buffers.
+All these components require additional memory outside allocated heap size.
+Besides that, other small processes (like APM agents, splunk scripts, etc.) will also require memory.* [3]
 - *if you are running only your Java application within the container, then set initial heap size (...) to the same size as max heap size.* [3]
 - Quellen
   - [1, 31.10.19](https://www.ccampo.me/java/docker/containers/kubernetes/2019/10/31/java-in-a-container.html)